IT2R4-Rizal-Project/Rizal_Library_Project/README.md

 A comprehensive digital library dedicated to the life, works, and legacy of Dr. José Rizal, the national hero of the Philippines.

+This website is created for educational purposes only.
+Developed by BSIT-IT2R4 Students under Sir James Edward Bete.

 ## Project Overview

 This digital library serves as a central repository for: